rakeshbs/rakeshbs.github.io/_posts/2016/2016-09-01-myth-of-sisyphus.md

  The most logical thing to do in a Godless world, in his perspective, is to commit suicide.

 In Greek mythology, there was a king called Sisyphus.
 He was punished because he tried to fool Death.
-The punishment was to roll an immense boulder up a hill again and again, only to watch it roll back down again.
-He was sentenced to do this for all of eternity.
+The punishment was to roll an immense boulder up a hill again and again, only to watch it roll back down again, for all of eternity.
 Parallels can be drawn about the myth to our very own **Naaranathu Bhraandhan**.
 That is a discussion for some other time.

 If you compare the predicament of Sisyphus to our everyday life, we can draw lot of similarities.
 In a universe without a purpose,